bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 Hi, everybody.
-Today we&apos;'re going to talk about hosting your site.
-And what I mean by hosting your site is how you take the pages that you&apos;'ve been working on so far and put them up on the Internet for everyone else to see them.
+Today we&apos;re going to talk about hosting your site.
+And what I mean by hosting your site is how you take the pages that you&apos;ve been working on so far and put them up on the Internet for everyone else to see them.
 In order to host your site, you need two things.
 You need, first, a domain name.
-That&apos;'s the name that people look at in your **URL**.
+That&apos;s the name that people look at in your **URL**.
 The second thing you need is a hosting company, usually called a hosting service, and they are going to be the ones who act as the server for your files to let other people see them.